haarer/SAF-Spec-Test/faq.md

 **What is the Grid?**
 The Grid of a Framework is a means to organize and structure the Viewpoints of a Framework.
 It is like a tool-wall in a well organized workshop.
 Every tool has its place and is easily accessable.
 See the [SAF Viewpoint Grid](userdoc.md#saf-viewpoint-grid)

+## System Hierarchy
+**What is a System Hierarchy or System Decomposition?**
+Hierarchy (or decomposition) is the partitioning of systems into subsystems.
+This is not to be confused with the Term "Abstraction Level"

+## Abstraction
+**What is an Abstraction or Abstraction Level?**
+Abstraction is *the quality of dealing with ideas rather than events*.
+An example is the difference between a concept and the solution.
+Abstraction has nothing to do with breaking whole things into smaller parts- that would be decompositon.